Open-Attestation/documentation-website/website/docs/docs-section/roadmap/v3/different-files.md

 sidebar_label: Different Types of Document
 ---

-OpenAttestation V3 is available for different types of document (including transferable record & verifiable document) and different type of identity methods (including `DNS-TXT`, `DNS-DID` & `DID`).
+OpenAttestation V3 is available for different types of document (transferable record & verifiable document) and different type of identity methods (`DNS-TXT`, `DNS-DID` & `DID`).

 For a range of the different types of supported documents that have gone through testing: